What is Park Night?

 - Game Time: An opportunity to have fun and expend energy in the middle of a long week.
 Also, game time creates an opportunity for fellowship and familiarity across families and generations.

 The goal of Park Night is to provide another avenue for the discipleship of College Park children.
 In particular, we believe in the importance of a discipleship strategy that spans Sundays, Wednesdays, and every other minute of the week.
 As with everything we do in Children’s Ministries, the goal is to support parents in their primary discipleship role.
 We believe Park Night accomplishes this in three ways:

 - Scripture Memory: We recognize the incredible value of storing God’s word in our hearts.
 We also recognize that it can be hard to keep up when every child in the family has a different weekly memory verse for Sundays, Wednesdays, and possibly even school.
-Instead, College Park desires that families focus on memorizing the weekly Fighter Verse together.
-Park Night will then provide an opportunity to be held accountable for several Fighter Verses each semester.
+Instead at Park Night the whole family will focus on memorizing one verse together.
+These verses are selected from the Fighter Verses Program.